mprpic/git-spell-check/README.markdown

 This script is a Git pre-commit hook that spell checks any content you are about to commit.

+To use this script, clone the following repo:

+    git://github.com/mprpic/git-spell-check.git

 Place this script into the **.git/hooks/** directory in your repository.
 It must be called **pre-commit** and be executable.
 A Git hook only works in a single repository.
 You need to copy this hook into every repository you wish to use it in manually.
 Optionally, you can set up a symlink in the **.git/hooks/** directory pointing to the script.
+That way, each time the script is updated in the GitHub repo, you won't have to replace is in the **.git/hooks/** directory.
+To create a symlink in your repository, execute:

+    ln -s ~/github/git-spell-check/pre-commit .git/hooks/pre-commit

 Each time you try to commit something, this script is run and spell checks the content you are committing.